holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 The main loop iterates over all nodes in preorder DFS, i.e. parents are visited prior children.
 The node depth for the root node is 0 and for all other nodes it is the parent node depth increased by 1.
-The functions :dox:`VSTreeIterator#assignProperty assignProperty`, :dox:`VSTreeIterator#getProperty getProperty` and :dox:`VSTreeIterator#property property` must be called with a :dox:`Index#VertexDescriptor VertexDescriptor`.
+The functions :dox:`VSTreeIterator#assignProperty assignProperty`, :dox:`VSTreeIterator#getProperty getProperty` and :dox:`VSTreeIterator#property property` must be called with a :dox:`StringTreeConcept#VertexDescriptor VertexDescriptor`.
-The vertex descriptor of the iterator node is returned by :dox:`VSTreeIterator#value value` and the descriptor of the parent node is returned by :dox:`VSTreeIterator#nodeUp nodeUp`.
+The vertex descriptor of the iterator node is returned by :dox:`VSTreeIterator#value value` and the descriptor of the parent node is returned by :dox:`TopDownIterator#nodeUp nodeUp`.

 .. includefrags:: core/demos/tutorial/index/index_property_maps.cpp
    :fragment: iteration